Encyclopaedia Inflationaris: One Parameter Models

 where $\xbks\equiv \AI \Delta \Nstar/(48\pi^2)$ ($\xbks$ is denoted $x$ in \Refc{Barvinsky:2008ia}).
 Then, from \Eq{eq:approxeps1rchi} and the fact that $\epsilon_2=4\epsilon_1-2\hat{\eta}$, it follows that

 {}From these two expressions, one deduces that

 Notice that, in the formula giving the spectral index, the contribution originating from $\epsilon_1$ has been neglected since it scales $\propto 1/\Delta \Nstar^2$.
 These approximate expressions match Eqs.~(32) and~(34) of \Refc{Barvinsky:2008ia}.
 For $\Delta \Nstar=60$, they can be represented as a line $r=r(\nS)$ in the plane $(\nS,r)$, the parameter along the curve being $\AI$.
-This line has been plotted in \Fig{fig:approxrchi} for $-30<\AI<100$ (red dashed line).
-Requiring $0.9457<\nS<0.9749$ which is the $2\sigma$ Planck range~\cite{Ade:2013zuv} (or $0.934<\nS<0.988$, which is the $2\sigma$ range coming from combining the WMAP 9th year data, the Baryon Acoustic Oscillations (BAO) data and the Supernovae measurements), one obtains the solid thick red segment.
-It follows that $-8\lesssim \AI\lesssim 4$ (or $-12\lesssim \AI\lesssim 14$ with WMAP, again in agreement with \Refc{Barvinsky:2008ia}).
+This line has been plotted in \Fig{fig:approxrchi} for $-30<\AI<100$ (thick orange dashed line).
+Requiring $\nS$ to be within the $2\sigma$ {\data} suggests that $-8\lesssim \AI\lesssim 4$ (or $-12\lesssim \AI\lesssim 14$ with WMAP, again in agreement with \Refc{Barvinsky:2008ia}).
 These predictions are compared to the exact slow-roll predictions of \Fig{fig:CMBHI}.
-As before, the slow-roll predictions are represented by a collection of segments, each segment corresponding to different values of $\AI$ and each point of a given segment being in one-to-one correspondence with a given reheating temperature.
-The exact slow-roll predictions are such that, for $\AI<0$, the green segments go to the bottom left side of the figure while for $\AI\rightarrow 100$, the pink/red segments remain close to the allowed contours (see also \Fig{fig:CMBHI}).
+As before, the slow-roll predictions are represented by a collection of segments made of circles, each segment corresponding to different values of $\AI$ and each point of a given segment being in one-to-one correspondence with a given reheating temperature.
+The exact slow-roll predictions are such that, for $\AI<0$, the segments go to the bottom left side of the figure while for $\AI\rightarrow 100$, the segments remain close to the allowed contours (see also \Fig{fig:CMBHI}).
 In the limit of ``large'' positive values of $\AI$, the exact slow-roll predictions and the predictions based on \Eqs{eq:srsimple} significantly differ.
-While, in order to remain close to the allowed contours, \Eqs{eq:srsimple} tell us that $\AI \lesssim 4$, the exact slow-roll predictions show that the model is still viable for any positive values of $\AI\lesssim 100$.
-We conclude that the upper bound $\AI\lesssim 4$ (with the WMAP data, $\AI\lesssim 14 $) is inaccurate and is just an artifact due to the inaccurate nature of the ``approximation to the slow-roll approximation''.